BlackOpsOne/Cheating-PSA/pages/bo1/Obvious-Cheating.md

 # Black Ops - Obvious Cheating

 ## God Mode
-This makes you invincible and unable to take any form of damage, and damage indicators will not appear.
+This makes you invincible and unable to take any form of damage.
+Damage indicators will also not appear.

 > [!TIP]
 > You can toggle god mode with the `god` command.